HP 5010 Introduction to Health Education and Health Promotion - 3 graduate credits

 HP 5030 Evaluation of Health Promotion Programs - 3 graduate credits

 Gives students the tools and skills they need to design and conduct health program valuations.
 Evaluation purposes, levels, methods, designs, and measurement issues will be covered.
-Summer of odd years.
 Prerequisite: HP 5020 and ED 5030.
 Offered Summers.

 HP 5070 Community Health Promotion - 3 graduate credits

 The focus of this course will be to review basic program planning skills, implementation, and evaluation of community and worksite health promotion programs.
 The class will plan, implement and evaluate a health promotion program, i.e. wellness fair, or workshop.
 Students will learn grant writing skills, pamphlet/newsletter development and will be introduced to the field of wellness/health coaching and facilitator trainings i.e. smoking cessation.
-Offered Fall of odd years.
+Prerequisite: HP 5020.
+Offered Summers.

 HP 5090 Mind Body Techniques for Stress and Health - 3 graduate credits

 The focus of this course will be to introduce the student to mind-body techniques for stress management and health issues.
 Some of the techniques will include yoga, breathing, meditation, progressive relaxation, imagery, and massage as well as an introduction to the field of integrative medicine.
 Some of the therapies discussed will include energy medicine, aromatherapy, and acupuncture.
-Will be accepted as one credit in stress management.
 Offered Winters.

 HP 5200 Nutrition - 1 graduate credits

 A nutritional education course with a special focus on the issues relevant to students of physical education and health education.
 A survey of concepts in nutrition science will be applied to the support of general wellness and active lifestyles.
 Offer Spring Term of even years.